Flaggen_Fahnen_International

 • have improved their language skills and are able to comprehend authentic videos and audios as well as original language newspaper articles on current affairs.

-• have the ability to express information, experiences and opinions on a given general or specialised topic in writing or orally, as well as to write texts at a slightly advanced level.
+• have the ability to express information, experiences and opinions on a given general or specialized topic in writing or orally, as well as to write texts at a slightly advanced level.

 Since it is difficult to learn a language like Chinese without a lot of exposure and immersion, an additional language exchange in China of 1 to 2 semesters is strongly recommended; thus, a much higher language level can be achieved.
 Without such an exchange, the chances of learning the language properly are rather low.